 Q: Who is TICKETFINDER.com?
-A: Ticketfinder.com is an independent privately owned company and is engaged in the business of selling tickets at box office prices plus a convenience fee as well as buying and selling premium seats and sold out event tickets that may not be available at the box office at open market prices.
+A: Ticketfinder.com is an independent privately owned company and is engaged in the business of selling tickets at box office prices or less at times as well as buying and selling premium seats and sold out event tickets that may not be available at the box office at open market prices.
 Ticket prices can be vary from selling for less than the face value printed on the ticket to Ten or Twenty times the face value printed on the ticket.
 Prices depend on supply and demand.

+Q: How can I order tickets?
 A: Orders can only be placed "ON LINE" at our Trust Guard secure website ordering system.

 Buying tickets on line is the least expensive way to buy our tickets.

 Q: How can I pay for tickets?
 A: We accept all major Credit and Debit Cards and Bank Wire Transfers.
 We do not accept cash or checks.